SFRJ/liveorderboard/README.md

 The last thing to note is that for SELL orders the orders with lowest prices are displayed first.
 Opposite is true for the BUY orders.

-----------------------------------Self evaluation/further improvements TODO---------------------------------------------

-- Maybe I should use an Interface in the constructor instead of passing the collection directly(Open-Close Principle).
-- double its ok, but for this kind of numeric stuff, BigDecimal is probably better.
-- The part that does the formated could be extracted into a separate class probably.